Why Children with ADHD Act Younger Than Their Age

 3. Break Tasks Into Smaller Steps

-Smaller steps feel manageable and reduce resistance.
+Smaller steps feel easier to manage and can reduce frustration and resistance.

 4. Teach Skills, Do not Assume Them